yangshun/tech-interview-handbook/apps/website/contents/behavioral-interview-rubrics.md

 Example Questions:

 - Describe a situation when you made a mistake, and what you learned from it.
-- Tell me about some constructive feedback you received from a manager or a peer
+- Tell me about some constructive feedback you received from a manager or a peer.
 - Tell me about a skill set that you observed in a peer or mentor that you want to develop in the next six months.

 Example Responses: